Long range correlation in cosmic microwave background radiation: Fractal Analysis Methods

 A Linear, quadratic, cubic, or higher order polynomials can be used in the fitting procedure (conventionally called DFA1, DFA2, DFA3, $\ldots$) \cite{Peng94,physa,kunhu,PRL00}.

 $\bullet$ {\it Step 4}: Average over all segments to obtain the $q$-th order fluctuation function, defined as:

 where, in general, the index variable $q$ can take any real value except zero.
+For $q=0$, equation (\ref{fdef}) becomes:

-For $q=2$, the standard DFA procedure is retrieved.
-Generally we are interested in how the generalized $q$ dependent fluctuation functions $F_q(\gamma_s)$ depend on the angular scale $\gamma_s$ for different values of $q$.
+For $q=2$, the standard DFA is retrieved.
+Generally we are interested in how the generalized $q$ dependent fluctuation functions, $F_q(\gamma_s)$, depend on the angular scale $\gamma_s$ for different values of $q$.
 Hence, we must repeat steps 2, 3 and 4 for several angular scales $\gamma_s$.
 It is apparent that $F_q(\gamma_s)$ will increase with the increasing of $\gamma_s$.

 $\bullet$ {\it Step 5}: Determine the scaling behavior of the fluctuation functions by analyzing log-log plots of $F_q(\gamma_s)$ versus $\gamma_s$ for each value of $q$.
 If the series $T(\hat{n}_i)$ are long-range power-law correlated, $F_q(\gamma_s)$ increases, for large values of $\gamma_s$, as a power-law